robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 ## Architecture Overview

 Your environment is now configured and ready for operations.
-Below is a diagram to dipict the detective controls you now have in place.
+Below is a diagram to depict the detective controls you now have in place.

 ![Detective Controls](../images/01-diagram-module1.png)